go-gitea/gitea/docs/content/doc/features/comparison.en-us.md

 # Gitea compared to other Git hosting options

-To help decide if Gitea is suited for your needs here is how it compares to other Git self hosted options.
+To help decide if Gitea is suited for your needs, here is how it compares to other Git self hosted options.

-Be warned that we don't regularly check for feature changes in other products so this list can be outdated.
-If you find anything that needs to be updated in table below please report [issue on GitHub](https://github.com/go-gitea/gitea/issues).
+Be warned that we don't regularly check for feature changes in other products, so this list may be outdated.
+If you find anything that needs to be updated in the table below, please report it in an [issue on GitHub](https://github.com/go-gitea/gitea/issues).

 _Symbols used in table:_